 TIP: For a once in a lifetime experience, visit Grotta Palazzese, a luxury restaurant with a view over a magnificent blue-green sea, carved out of magnificent limestone rocks that lies in an unparalleled location.
 It has been enchanting visitors for centuries.

-Alberobello is a fairytale UNESCO World Heritage town made of 1500 Trulli (typical Apulian conical stone huts).
-It is considered a unique and enchanting place, and despite the fact that you may find it a bit touristy, it is definitely worth a visit.
+Alberobello is a fairytale UNESCO World Heritage town made of 1,500 Trulli (typical Apulian conical stone huts).
+It is both unique and enchanting place, and though a little touristy it is definitely worth a visit.

 Most of the Trulli here have been transformed into souvenir shops, cafes, restaurants, but some of them (in less crowded areas of the town) are real homes where people still live.

-The streets are always alive with a very friendly atmosphere with young people drinking in cafes but also families out for a stroll and groups of friends enjoying gelato or street food.
+The streets are always alive with young people drinking in cafes, families out for a stroll and groups of friends enjoying gelato or street food.

 TIP: Don’t miss the Pasticciotto (typical cake of Lecce) at Pasticceria Alvino in piazza Sant’Oronzo, and Caffè in ghiaccio con latte di mandorla (ice coffee with almond syrup).

-Known as Italy’s easternmost town, charming and picturesque, it’s a mix of history, architecture, beautiful views, sea-front restaurants and white sandy beaches and definitely worth a visit.
+Otranto is Italy’s easternmost town.
+It offers a mix of history, architecture, beautiful views, sea-front restaurants and white sandy beaches.

 Sitting right on the Adriatic sea, in front of the Balkans and Greece, its strategic position has profoundly influenced its history.
-The imposing castle and the robust towers dominate much of the town, surrounded by thick perimeter walls and giving way to a small port and lovely sea-front promenades where you can find excellent fish restaurants
+The imposing castle and towers dominate much of the town, surrounded by thick perimeter walls that give way to a small port and lovely sea-front promenades dotted with excellent fish restaurants.